davidthurman/Python-Compression-App/README.md

 		Step 4: Run the application
 			-Make sure you have downloaded the Compression_App and places all of the files where you want them -Open up the Command Prompt application
-			-cd into the directory of the python script under the Windows directory --Type "python compressionApp.py"
+			-dir into the directory of the python script under the Windows directory --Type "python compressionApp.py" (Note: if you have multiple versions of python, you may need to specify which one you want to use.
+Example "python3 compressionApp.py")

 	Functionality